-The risk ratings referred to in this section help you decide, along with your advisor, whether the Fund is right for you.
+The risk ratings referred to in this section help you decide, along with your advisor, whether a Fund is right for you.
 This information is only a guide.
-The investment risk level of the Fund is required to be determined in accordance with the Canadian Securities Administrators' standardized risk classification methodology, which is based on the historical volatility of the Fund, as measured by the most recent 10-year standard deviation of the returns of the Fund.
+The investment risk level of each Fund is required to be determined in accordance with the Canadian Securities Administrators' standardized risk classification methodology, which is based on the historical volatility of the Fund, as measured by the most recent 10-year standard deviation of the returns of the Fund.
 Standard deviation is used to quantify the historical dispersion of returns around the average returns over the 10-year period.
 In this context, it can provide an indication of the amount of variability of returns that occurred relative to the average return over the 10-year measurement period.
-The higher the standard deviation of the Fund, the greater the range of returns it experienced in the past.
-In general, the greater the range of returns, the higher the risk.
+The higher the standard deviation of a Fund, the greater the range of returns, the higher the risk.

-You should know that other types of risks, both measurable and nonmeasurable, exist.
+You should know that other types of risks, both measurable and non-measurable, exist.
 Also, just as historical performance may not be indicative of future returns, historical volatility may not be indicative of future volatility, especially since the risk rating is based on the standard deviation of the most recent 10-year period.

-For any Fund that is new, or for a Fund that has less than 10 years of performance history, we calculate the investment risk level of the Fund using a reference index that reasonably approximates or, for a newly established Fund, that is reasonably expected to approximate, the standard deviation of the Fund.
+For any Fund that is new, or for a Fund that has less than 10 years of performance history, we calculate the investment risk level of these Funds using a reference index that reasonably approximates or, for a newly established Fund, that is reasonably expected to approximate, the standard deviation of the Fund.
 If the Fund has less than 10 years of performance history but there is another mutual fund with 10 years of performance history that is managed by us and that is highly similar to the Fund (a "Reference Fund"), we calculate the investment risk level using the return history of the Reference Fund rather than that of the reference index.
-For a Fund that has 10 years of performance history, the methodology will calculate the standard deviation of the Fund using the return history of the Fund rather than that of the reference index.
-In each case, the Fund is assigned an investment risk rating in one of the following categories: low, low to medium, medium, medium to high or high risk.
+For Funds that have 10 years of performance history, the methodology will calculate the standard deviation of the Fund using the return history of the Fund rather than that of the reference index.
+In each case, the Funds are assigned an investment risk rating in one of the following categories: low, low to medium, medium, medium to high or high risk.

-- Low for a Fund with a level of risk that is typically associated with investments in money market funds and/or Canadian fixed-income funds; - Low to Medium for a Fund with a level of risk that is typically associated with investments in balanced funds and global and/or corporate fixed-income funds; - Medium for a Fund with a level of risk that is typically associated with investments in equity portfolios that are diversified among a number of large-capitalization Canadian and/or international equity securities; - Medium to High for a Fund with a level of risk that is typically associated with investments in equity funds that may concentrate their investments in specific regions or specific sectors of the economy; and - High for a Fund with a level of risk that is typically associated with investment in equity portfolios that may concentrate their investments in specific regions or specific sectors of the economy where there is a substantial risk of loss (e.g., emerging markets, precious metals).
+- Low for Funds with a level of risk that is typically associated with investments in money market funds and/or Canadian fixed-income funds; - Low to Medium for Funds with a level of risk that is typically associated with investments in balanced funds and global and/or corporate fixed-income funds; - Medium for Funds with a level of risk that is typically associated with investments in equity portfolios that are

+- diversified among a number of large-capitalization Canadian and/or international equity securities; - Medium to High for Funds with a level of risk that is typically associated with investments in equity funds that may concentrate their investments in specific regions or specific sectors of the economy; and - High for Funds with a level of risk that is typically associated with investment in equity portfolios that may concentrate their investments in specific regions or specific sectors of the economy where there is a substantial risk of loss (e.g., emerging markets, precious metals).

 We may exercise discretion and assign a Fund a higher risk classification than indicated by the 10-year standard deviation if we believe that the Fund may be subject to other foreseeable risks that the 10-year standard deviation does not reflect.
-The following chart sets out a description of the reference index used for the Fund since it has less than 10 years of performance history:
+The following chart sets out a description of the reference index used for the Funds since they have less than 10 years of performance history: